 A major part of our manual curation was adding biosynthesis pathways for the methanogenic coenzymes, sugars, and lipids.
 M. maripaludis utilizes a number of unusual coenzymes (methanofuran, H4MPT, coenzyme F420, coenzyme B, coenzyme M, coenzyme F430) as carbon and electron carriers during methanogenesis (63).
 It also contains recently characterized pathways for synthesizing a tetrasaccharide for N-linked glycosylation of archaellin (archeal flagellin) (64) and multiple forms of archaeol, an archaeal membrane ether lipid (65).
 None of these pathways were included in our draft reconstruction and few were completely present in the Model SEED database, thus the bulk of these reactions were added manually.
 These synthesis pathways, particularly for coenzymes, are vital pieces of M. maripaludis metabolism that set it apart from the vast majority of known biochemistry.
 Hence, including these synthesis pathways and adding these metabolites as required biomass components was crucial for distinguishing our reconstruction from existing networks.

 In a similar vein, we sought to accurately represent sulfur assimilation, a pathway not yet fully understood in M. maripaludis.
-Sulfate is known not to be the sulfur source for M. maripaludis because sulfate reduction produces sulfite, a methanogenesis inhibitor (66).
+Sulfate is known not to be the sulfur source for M. maripaludis; moreover, sulfate reduction would produce sulfite, a methanogenesis inhibitor (66).
 However, because sulfate is the default sulfur source for most microorganisms, our first draft reconstruction included a sulfate transporter and sulfate reduction pathway.
 We removed this default pathway and instead added a pathway to utilize hydrogen sulfide gas, the primary sulfur source for M. maripaludis.
 Our updated sulfur assimilation pathway includes sulfide oxidation to sulfite—an essential metabolite for multiple biosynthetic pathways—via a hypothesized dissimilatory sulfite reductase-like protein (29).
 Taken together with aforementioned syntheses, these modifications demonstrated the need for rigorous manual curation to add known biochemical pathways that were not part of the automated reconstruction and remove pathways that are known not to function in the organism.
 By employing these methods and by working collaboratively with M. maripaludis experts, we have created a reconstruction that maximizes consistency with biochemical literature of our organism.

 Growth Yield Validation and ATP Maintenance